CodeYourFuture/immersive-go-course/multiple-servers/README.md

 2022/08/21 17:07:44 [warn] 31113#0: *4092 upstream server temporarily disabled while connecting to upstream, client: 127.0.0.1, server: , request: "GET /api/images.json HTTP/1.0", upstream: "http://[::1]:8084/images.json", host: "127.0.0.1:8080"
 ```

 Note `upstream server temporarily disabled while connecting to upstream` — it is automatically spotting this and disabling the server.
+All of the requests still succeeded, they were just routed to the two remaining servers.

-What happens if you turn of _all_ the API server?
+What happens if you turn of _all_ the API servers?